National Stock Exchange of India Limited Unlisted Shares(NSE) | Get Live NSE Unlisted Share Price

 Data and Information Vending: NSE provides real-time data feed, EOD data, historical trade data, corporate data, bond valuation, indicative NAV for ETFs to various data vendors, media houses, financial websites, software developers.

-Index Services: NSE provides index management services including equity indices (Nifty 50, bank nifty), ESG indices, hybrid indices, customised indices to asset management companies, ETF issuers, insurance companies, NBFCs, investment banks, PMS, stock exchanges, AIFs etc.
+Index Services: NSE provides index management services including equity indices (Nifty 50, bank nifty), ESG indices, hybrid indices, customized indices to asset management companies, ETF issuers, insurance companies, NBFCs, investment banks, PMS, stock exchanges, AIFs etc.

 The registered address of the NSE is located at Exchange Plaza, Plot C-1, Block G, Bandra Kurla Complex, Bandra (East), Mumbai, Maharashtra.